mariuszmspace/my-links/README.md

 - [Tech Interview Handbook](https://yangshun.github.io/tech-interview-handbook/) - SWE / dev-centric -- `tutorial`
 - [Technical Writing by Google](https://developers.google.com/tech-writing/one) - Technical writing, training by Google -- `tutorial`
 - [Terraform Security Tool Comparison](https://github.com/iacsecurity/tool-compare) - Which Terraform code scanners provide the most comprehensive coverage - click to find out -- `collection`
+- [Test Your Sysadmin Skills](https://github.com/trimstray/test-your-sysadmin-skills) - A great little quiz, if you can answer these then you know Linux -- `collection`
 - [The Art of Command Line](https://github.com/jlevy/the-art-of-command-line) - The BEST interactive Linux tutorial, newbie focused -- `learn it`
 - [The Early Security Engineer’s First 90 Days Checklist](https://www.sqreen.com/checklists/security-engineer-checklist) - Aims to help security engineers and CISOs in early stage companies to prioritize their efforts in the first months of their new job -- `list`
 - [The Illustrated TLS Connection](https://tls.ulfheim.net/) - Every byte of a TLS connection explained and reproduced -- `article`